msg-systems/datatransfer/README.md

 ### Note
 This tool was created around 2011 and extended as needed on practical use cases.
+It is used now for many years for several use cases, like export HCL Notes data to DB2, fill DB2 and MSSQL data warehouses or synchronize production and development environments of some systems.
 Because of the generic approach there are many possibilites, which can be configured, but never were checked.
 So please be gracious about use cases which don´t work on first attempt.
 The good is, they can often be fixed with only a few lines of code.